surfturk/surfturk.github.io/_posts/2020-06-19-waves_of_code.markdown

 I found out about Ruby's built-in select method.
 This method allowed me to select the elements I needed and create a new array from those elements.
 So, my method that contained 4 to 5 lines of code went to 2 lines of code, pretty neat.

-Another aspect of coding that realized through this project was how the flow of a method works.
-If return is written as the last line of code then Ruby will return whatever the last line of code is.
-For example:
+Another aspect of coding that I realized through this project was how the flow of a method works.
+If return is written as the last line of code, then Ruby will return whatever the last line of code is.
+For example, if I write a method that has a variable set as 1 + 3, I call the variable and then I call return 5, this will return 5 no matter what.
+However, if we write a method that contains a variable set as 1 + 3 and then I call that variable as the last line, I'll get 4.

-def print_some_stuff
-   var = 1 + 3
-	 var
-	 return 5

-end

-This will return 5 no matter what because we are telling the method to return 5 as the last line.
-However, if we write this:

-def print_some_stuff
-  var = 1+3
-	var

-end

-We'll get 4.
 This seems basic now but it can come back to haunt you in larger applications.

 Berkley